Last updated: December 7, 2021

 - Secret Key

-- A user secret typically stored on the user’s device that is necessary, along with the user’s Master Password to decrypt Secure Data.
+- A user secret typically stored on the user’s device that is necessary, along with the user’s Account Password to decrypt Secure Data.

 - Anyone other than us who we have appointed to process customer data.
 Subprocessors can see no more data than we can see.
 Examples include our data hosting providers and payment processors.